ayeyocyber/system-health-monitor/README.md

 # Installation:

-# 1. Clone the Repository-
+# 1. Clone the Repository
-for bash

 ```
 git clone https://github.com/ayeyocyber/system-health-monitor.git
 cd system-health-monitor
 ```
-# 2. Install Dependencies-
+# 2. Install Dependencies
-have Python installed then run: for bash
+have Python installed then run:

 ```
 pip3 install psutil
 ```

 # How to use
 Run the script using:
-for bash

 ```
 python3 system_health_monitor.py
 ```